 A couple years ago a friend hiked the John Muir Trail in the Sierras.
 He's an avid tenkara angler, so he took a couple tenkara rods with him.
 The guy he went with also took a tenkara rod, but in addition, he took a multi-piece spinning rod.
 The spinning rod was the hit of the trip.
 By far, most of the fish they caught were caught in the lakes.
 By far, most of the fish they caught in the lakes were caught with the spinning rod.
 My friend the avid tenkara angler bought a Tenryu Rayz Integral RZI50UL-4 spinning rod right after he got back!

 But seriously, don't think of the rod as a travel or backpacking rod.
-It's a great rod - it just happens to be very convenient to take with you no matter where you're going.
+It's a great rod - it just happens to be very convenient to take with you no matter where you're going or how you're getting there.

 The rods come with a flat canvas case.